|Born||November 25, 1835|

-For example, when the United States purchased the Philippines from Spain for $20 million Andrew Carnegie offered to give the Philippines $20 million to buy their own liberty from the United States.
+For example, when the United States purchased the Philippines from Spain for $20 million Andrew Carnegie offered to give the Philippines $20 million to buy their own liberation from the United States.

-Within this article Carnegie argued that any super successful industrial person should have two parts to their life.
+In this article, Carnegie argued that any super-successful industrial person should have two parts to their life.

 Second, this person should eventually retire and use their wealth to make society better.
 Further, Carnegie believed that by the time that person died all of their wealth should have been donated to help society.

 Andrew Carnegie lived and breathed this philosophy.
 After selling his steel company he would give away nearly all of his wealth to benefit people across the globe.